RaymondOnn/Dendron/notes/tools.templating.jinja.md

 -   Used to insert dynamic content into a template.
 -   You can define a variable using the `{% set %}` tag, and then use it in the template by enclosing it in double curly braces.
--   For e.g. if you define a variable “name” as “Jinja”, you can insert it into a sentence like “Welcome to {{ name }} templates!”.
-Let’s see it in action in a simple HTML code.
+-   For e.g. if you define a variable “name” as “Jinja”, you can insert it into a sentence like `“Welcome to {{ name }} templates!”`.
 ```py
 {% set name = "Jinja" %}
 <!DOCTYPE html>